-There are four aggregation predicates, distinguished on two properties.
+There are four aggregation predicates (aggregate/3, aggregate/4, aggregate_all/3 and aggregate/4), distinguished on two properties.

 aggregate vs. aggregate_all The aggregate predicates use setof/3 (aggregate/4) or bagof/3 (aggregate/3), dealing with existential qualified variables (Var^Goal) and providing multiple solutions for the remaining free variables in Goal.
-The aggregate_all/3 predicate uses findall/3, implicitly qualifying all free variables and providing exactly one solution, while aggregate_all/4 uses sort/2 over solutions and Distinguish (see below) generated using findall/3.
+The aggregate_all/3 predicate uses findall/3, implicitly qualifying all free variables and providing exactly one solution, while aggregate_all/4 uses sort/2 over solutions that Discriminator (see below) generated using findall/3.

-The Distinguish argument The versions with 4 arguments provide a Distinguish argument that allow for keeping duplicate bindings of a variable in the result.
-For example, if we wish to compute the total population of all countries we do not want to lose results because two countries have the same population.
+The Discriminator argument The versions with 4 arguments provide a Discriminator argument that allows for keeping duplicate bindings of a variable in the result.
+For example, if we wish to compute the total population of all countries, we do not want to lose results because two countries have the same population.
 Therefore we use: